Frequently Asked Questions – click on any question to see the answer

 Are the internships offered by employers paid or unpaid?

 The vast majority of internships offered by participating employers are paid.

 - Some employers only hire new college graduates that have completed an internship at their company?

 - You have a 70% chance of receiving an offer if you complete one internship with a company and that chance increases to 90% if you complete a second internship with the same company

 Is there any money available to cover my travel expenses to get to a physical career fair?

 Student veterans who are part of an established Student Veterans of America chapter can have the chapter apply for a Chapter Grant.
-The chapter can then, at its discretion, use an awarded grant to issue travel stipends to student veterans who need assistance covering plane/train/mileage costs, lodging, meals and other miscellaneous travel expenses.
+The chapter can then, at its discretion, use an awarded grant to rent a passenger van to travel to event or to issue travel stipends to student veterans who need assistance covering plane/train/mileage costs, lodging, meals and other miscellaneous travel expenses.

 Chapters are encouraged to apply for these grants well in advance (2 months) of a physical career fair, to allow time for SVA to process the application and to allow students to book planes/trains as early as possible to get the lowest fares and stretch the grant dollars further.

 What should I do if there is no physical event in my area or if I am not available to attend the event in my region?
 What if I am graduating before a physical event occurs or if I have already graduated?